 If you like our videos, please consider subscribing to our YouTube channel.
-We post new videos every week!
+We post new videos all the time!

 Disclosure: This post has some affiliate links for products we think you’ll like.
 Even if you don’t want to buy the items online, we think it’s helpful to see what they look like, so you can buy them at your local craft store.
 If you make a purchase from one of these links, we’ll make a small commission.
 There is no additional cost to you at all, but it helps us a little so we can pay for our web hosting and the tools and materials we use in these videos and blog posts.
 All opinions are our own from our own personal experience.

 5 Navy Fire Polished Faceted Rondelles, 8mmx10mm

 4 Silver Fire Polished Faceted Rondelles, 8mmx10mm